KaViewer/KaViewer/README.md

 | Consumer         | kaviewer.toggle.consumer.write | Boolean      | Allow to publish new message (true) |
 | Consumer         | kaviewer.toggle.consumer.read  | Boolean      | Allow to consume new message (true) |

-### Persist SPI
+### Persist API

-The exposed SPI interface `Persistent` let you do the enhancement to persist KaViewer data.
+The exposed API interface `Persistent` let you do the enhancement to persist KaViewer data.
 It is similar to SpringBoot autoconfiguration mechanism.
+You can import `kaviewer-runner.jar` as dependency and implement the `Persistent` interface, then add the `META-INF/kaviewer.factories` to do the trick.

 ## Usage